alonzi/advantage-of-disadvantage/README.md

 We have a podcast called Min Max Fun where we talk about making your games fun.
 * Please check out our podcast episode on the topic: [#8 3.5 versus 5th edition](https://minmaxfun.buzzsprout.com/349301/1403029-8-3-5-versus-5th-edition)
 * You can browse the full catalog here: [minmaxfun.com](https://minmaxfun.buzzsprout.com/)

+##### Please please please please PR me if you see an improvement!
+* I left a couple notes in the code where I would love a PR.